SebastijanPecenko/SebastijanPecenko/README.md

 <h1>Hi there, I'm Sebastijan 👋</h1>

 <p>
-- 3rd year IT student at a technical high school from Slovenia 🇸🇮 <br>
+- 3rd year IT student at a technical high school from Slovenia<br>
 - Passionate about programming, building real-world projects, and developing games
 </p>